uQr/cordova-docs/tutorial-team-build/README.md

 #### Solving Keychain Permission Errors
 When auto-matching, you may hit permissions issues when using a build server like [Jenkins](http://go.microsoft.com/fwlink/?LinkID=533784) because the agent does not have permissions to access the login keychain.
 To solve this problem, you’ll need to unlock the keychain before you build and package your Cordova app.

 Most build servers provide a way to inject secure environment variables before executing build tasks.
-In Jenkins this is accomplished by using the “Environment Injector Plugin.”
+In Jenkins this is accomplished by using the "Environment Injector Plugin."
 By then setting a KEYCHAIN\_PWD environment variable you can add the following command to your build.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 security unlock-keychain -p ${KEYCHAIN_PWD} ${HOME}/Library/Keychains/login.keychain